codeconscious/game-of-life-cli/README.md

 ## Usage

-Simply build the program and run it in your terminal.
+Simply run the GameOfLife.Console project and in your terminal.
 Certain arguments are necessary, but the program will explain them if you run it with no arguments.

 ## 日本語の要約 (Japanese summary)